spraakbanken/korp-frontend/doc/user_manual_eng.md

 This is done from any search tab by first creating your search expression and then clicking on the arrow to the right of the search button.
 This allows you to save the search itself with a name of your choice, instead of executing it.
 When you have two searches saved, you can go to the *Comparison* tab, which is to the right of the three search tabs.
 Here you select the two searches you want to compare, and then which attribute the comparison should be performed on.
 An example of a comparison is the two searches
-*all nouns in novels* and *all nouns in news texts*, with compilation on *base form*.
+*all nouns in novels* and *all nouns in news texts*, with grouping by *base form*.
 When this comparison is complete, two columns of base forms are presented: the first lists the base forms most distinctive for search #1, and the second lists base forms distinctive for search #2.
 The columns are sorted in descending order by distinctness.
 The numbers on the right show absolute frequency.

 ## Other user manuals